open-contracting/standard_extension_template/README.md

 ├── release-package-schema.json (json merge patch of release-package-schema.json)
 ├── codelists
 │   ├── emptyCodelist.csv (A new codelist)
+|   |__ +milestoneType.csv (This is will add values to the milestoneType codelist)
-│   └── awardCriteria.csv (This will overwrite the existing codelist)
+│   └── milestoneType.csv (This will overwrite the existing codelist.
+Not recommended.)
 └── docs (more in depth documentation if required)
     └── index.md
 ```